FSWAND-KM-6-C2-Final-Project/FE-AirSeat/README.md

 - **/booking**: Displays the booking form and flight details.
 - **/payment**: Displays the payment options.
 - **/payment-success**: Displays the payment success message.
+- **/order-history**: Displays the user's past bookings and related details.
 - **/profile**: Displays the profile page where users can edit their profile data.
 - **/notification**: Displays notifications about discounts and any changes in flight schedules.